checkly/checkly-operator/docs/README.md

 ### Create secret

 Grab your [checklyhq.com](checklyhq.com) API key and Account ID, [the official docs](https://www.checklyhq.com/docs/integrations/pulumi/#define-your-checkly-account-id-and-api-key) can help you get this information.
-Substitute the values into the bellow command:
+Substitute the values into the below command:

 ```bash
 export CHECKLY_API_KEY=<api-key-from-checklyhq.com>